oposs/devel-deanonymize/Readme.md

 # Devel::Deanonymize

-A small tool to make anonymous sub visible to Devel::Coverage (and possibly similar Modules)
+A small tool to make anonymous subs visible to Devel::Coverage (and possibly similar Modules)

 ## Synopsys